BeamMP/Docs/docs/en/server/create-a-server.md

 To check if you have a CGNAT IPv4, look up the WAN IP Address on your routers interface.
 Compare it to your [public IP](https://www.whatsmyip.org/).
 If they're the same, you are not behind a CGNAT.
 IPv6 Support is **NOT** yet implemented.

+!!! warning "I am using a VPN such as RadminVPN, Hamachi, or similar."
+   BeamMP does not support these VPNs, as they often cause issues.
+One of these issues is UDP traffic not being forwarded.
+To resolve this, reffer to section 1.
+   !!! question "But why has it worked in the past?"
+      This is due to the developers of these applications updating their software and implementing changeswhich BeamMP has no control over.
+      It is up to the developers of these applications to provide support for specific use cases like a BeamMP-Server.

 ## Still facing issues?

 Open a Thread on the [Forum](https://forum.beammp.com) or on our [Discord server](https://discord.gg/beammp) in the `#support` channel.